Officers: July 1st, 2014 to June 30th, 2015

 Bud Sparhawk, Chief Financial Officer

-Bud Sparhawk has sold about seventy stories to Analog, Asimov’s, several “Best of” anthologies, and other print, audio, and on-line media both in the United States and overseas.
-He has published two short story collections and the novel Vixen.
-He has been a three-time Nebula Award finalist (1998, 2001, and 2006), and is currently the Treasurer of the Science Fiction and Fantasy Writers of America (SFWA), a member of SIGMA, and Senior Vice President of Macfadden.
+Bud Sparhawk has sold numerous stories to Analog, Asimov’s, several “Best of” anthologies, and other print, audio, and on-line media both in the United States and overseas.
+He has had his short story collections and two novels; Vixen and Distant Seas published.
+He has been a three-time Nebula Award finalist.

 Sarah Pinsker, Director At Large

 Sarah Pinsker is the author of the novelette “In Joy, Knowing the Abyss Behind,” winner of the Theodore Sturgeon Memorial Award in 2014 and 2013 Nebula Award finalist.
 Her fiction has been published in magazines including Asimov’s, Strange Horizons, Fantasy & Science Fiction, and Lightspeed, and in anthologies including Long Hidden, Fierce Family, and The Future Embodied.

 She co-hosts the Baltimore Science Fiction Society’s Dangerous Voices Variety Hour, a reading series/quiz show.
 She is also a singer/songwriter and toured nationally behind three albums on various independent labels: (Charmed, disappear records; Wingspan, Reinventing Records; This is Your Signal, The Beechfields, with the Stalking Horses).
 A fourth is forthcoming.
 She lives in Baltimore, Maryland and can be found online at sarahpinsker.com and twitter.com/sarahpinsker.

 Lee Martindale, Director At Large